-- 27.5.
-Holders of shares in a subfund shall be entitled to the amount paid into the fund account as well as the balance of the reserve account of the subfund, in proportion to the nominal amount paid on the shares they hold of the subfund in question. - 27.6.
-Distributions charged to or the closing of a reserve account referred to in paragraph 2 may be undertaken at all times, with due regard for paragraphs 7 and 8, pursuant to a resolution of the general meeting, passed on a motion of the meeting of holders of ordinary shares of the subfund in question. - 27.7.
-The company can only make distributions to the shareholders and other parties entitled to the profits available for distribution insofar as its equity exceeds the amount of the issued capital plus the reserves required to be kept pursuant to the law.
+- 29.4 Distributions charged to or the closing of a reserve account referred to in Article 28.1 may be undertaken at all times, with due regard for paragraphs 5 and 6, pursuant to a resolution of the general meeting, passed on a motion of the meeting of holders of ordinary shares of the subfund in question. - 29.5 The company can only make distributions to the shareholders and other parties entitled to the profits available for distribution insofar as its equity exceeds the amount of the issued capital plus the reserves required to be kept pursuant to the law

-If and insofar as statutory reserves that are not related to a specific subfund must be established or increased by the company in any year, such statutory reserves will be established or increased by charging the required amount equally to the reserves of the subfunds in question whose shares are placed with parties other than the company.
+If and insofar as the company must in any year establish or increase statutory reserves that are not related to a specific type of shares within a subfund, such statutory reserves shall be established or increased by charging the required amount equally to the reserves for that type of shares in respect of shares other than the shares of that type that have been placed with parties other than the company.

-If and insofar as a statutory reserve is released, the amounts thus released will be added equally to the reserves of the subfunds in question for which the statutory reserve was established or increased.
+If and insofar as a statutory reserve is released, the amounts thus released shall be added equally to the reserves for the types of shares concerned for which the statutory reserve was established or increased.

-27.8.
-The general meeting shall not be authorised to resolve to close all or part of any reserve without the prior approval of the supervisory board.
+29.6 The general meeting shall not be authorised to resolve to close all or part of any reserve without the prior approval of the supervisory board.

-Dividends and other profit distributions
+30. Dividends and other profit distributions